-"I never thought it would be a possibility due to imagining that the Tyne would be dirty and dangerous but, this year, I thought why not give it a try?"'Must be mad'
+"I never thought it would be a possibility due to imagining that the Tyne would be dirty and dangerous but, this year, I thought why not give it a try?"

 He said he was surprised when his request was granted by Port of Tyne, which has responsibility for the river.